 If you face any issues or interruptions during the configuration process, don’t worry!
 You will be provided with all essential instructions to resolve the configuration errors.

 If all looks good, just start with an Application Guard session without entering a URL or clicking on a link by clicking the extension icon on the menu bar of the browser.

 To remove the extension, simply right-click on the extension icon and select ‘Remove from Chrome‘.
 A similar process has to be followed for Firefox.

-Get Windows Defender Application Guard Extension for Chrome here and for Firefox here.
+Get Windows Defender Application Guard Extension for Chrome here, Edge here, and for Firefox here.

-TIP: Microsoft also offers the Windows Defender Browser Protection for Chrome.
+TIP: Microsoft also offers Microsoft Defender Browser Protection extension.